Pterseus/content/data/The_Pathway_of_Life/en.md

 This is the first and great commandment.

-And the second is like unto it, "Thou shalt love thy neighbor as thyself."
-Matthew XXII, 35-39.
+And the second is like unto it, "Thou shalt love thy neighbor as thyself." _Matthew XXII_, 35-39.

 Therefore in accordance with the Christian doctrine sin is all that is out of harmony with these two commandments.